 When we created a Travel Video PostCard video a year or more ago about the practice of some parents giving their kids Benadryl or a related “drug” to keep the kids calm during a flight, we were not prepared for the volume and intensity of the feedback.

 Full-fledged arguments broke out among viewers and followers, and it often wasn’t pretty.
-We were interviewed by the Associated Press on the topic, spoke to health care providers, posted our results… and the comments kept coming from parents, flight attendants, health care workers, flyers and others.
+We were interviewed by the Associated Press on the topic of drugging kids, spoke to health care providers, posted our results… and the comments kept coming from parents, flight attendants, health care workers, flyers and others.

-We are fascinated by the range of opinions and the passions stirred up by the topic, so every so often we update readers with the most recent comments.
+We are fascinated by the range of opinions and the passions stirred up by the topic, so every so often we update readers with the most recent comments about drugging kids on planes.
 Here are a few, unedited except to take out the expletives:

 You can watch the Travel Video PostCard at www.travelvideopostcard.com